 Should a corporation be forced to negotiate alongside contractors or franchisees even if it doesn’t set their workplace standards?
 Once again, the National Labor Relations Board is attempting to clarify this contentious issue.
 On September 14, the NLRB issued a Notice of Proposed Rulemaking that would assign a company ‘joint’ or ‘dual’ employer status along with its affiliate “only if the two employers share or codetermine the employee’s essential terms and conditions of employment, such as hiring, firing, discipline, supervision, and direction.”
 In effect, the board wants to restore a longstanding, and more realistic, definition that predated its Obama-era ruling in Browning-Ferris.
-Unions, by contrast, want to retain the widened the definition to expand the possibilities for corporate liability for unfair labor practices.
+Unions, by contrast, want to retain the widened definition to expand the possibilities for corporate liability for unfair labor practices.

 Union Corruption Update has visited this issue several times, most recently this April in the wake of a series of decisions by the National Labor Relations Board.
-In August 2015, the NLRB, with a 3-2 pro-union majority, ruled that Browning-Ferris Industries (BFI) of California [362 NLRB 1986 (2015)] had to negotiate alongside a labor contractor, Leadpoint Business Services, in future contract talks with Teamsters Local 350.
+In August 2015, the NLRB, with a 3-2 pro-union majority, ruled in Browning-Ferris Industries (BFI) of California [362 NLRB 1986 (2015)] that the company had to negotiate alongside a labor contractor, Leadpoint Business Services, in future contract talks with Teamsters Local 350.
 The represented workers were employed at a Milpitas (Santa Clara County), Calif. recycling plant.
 Leadpoint was the employer.
 It set wages, benefits, schedules and other worksite labor standards.
 BFI at most had a peripheral role in these matters.
 But the Teamsters, knowing that Browning-Ferris had far deeper pockets and thus was more apt to make bargaining concessions, wanted BFI classified as a joint employer.
 BFI countered that because it did not exercise “direct and immediate” control over the workplace – the standard established by a pair of NLRB rulings back in 1984 – it did not have to negotiate.

 Local 350, unable to break the impasse, filed suit against BFI with the NLRB’s Oakland Regional Office.
 The office in August 2013 ordered a representation election held.
 Balloting took place the following April.
 But as including BFI in contract talks would require a board ruling on the definition of dual employer status, the regional office ruled that BFI’s role did not rise to the “direct and immediate control” standard.
 Hence, the company was not a dual employer.
 The NLRB office also ordered all ballots impounded until the issue was resolved.
 The Teamsters appealed to NLRB headquarters in Washington, D.C., where the union was more likely to get a favorable ruling; General Counsel Richard Griffin already had recommended that the board broaden its definition of a joint employer to include potential as well as active control over the workplace.